 Grab Your Free Printable Apple Counting Book

 This free printable is available to members of Fun-A-Day’s free email community.
 If you’d like to join, we’d love to have you (and you’ll get the emergent reader as a free gift).
-Click on the button below to get it sent to your email.
-If you’re already a member, clicking on the button won’t add you twice!
+Enter your information in the form below to get it sent to your email.
+If you’re already a member, doing so won’t add you twice!

-If you can’t see the clickable button, you can access the freebie through this link.
+If you can’t see the above form, you can access it here.